-Driving while impaired by drugs or medication is a dangerous and highly reprehensible behaviour that is severely punished by the Criminal Code and the Highway Safety Code.
+Driving while impaired by alcohol, drugs or medication is a dangerous behaviour that is severely punished by the Criminal Code and the Highway Safety Code.

 The Criminal Code is a federal law that applies in all Canadian provinces and territories.
-It sets out the provisions and penalties related to impaired driving, including prison time, fines, driving prohibition periods, etc.
+It sets out the rules and penalties that apply in the event of an alcohol- or drug-related driving offence: prison time, fines, driving prohibition periods, etc.

 The law not only prohibits impaired driving, but also having the care or control of a vehicle while impaired.
 Here are some situations that can have the same consequences as impaired driving:

 The Highway Safety Code is a provincial law that applies only in Québec.
 It sets out administrative measures and penalties that can be imposed at 2 specific times.

 The SAAQ is responsible for applying these penalties and measures.

 Don't depend on your blood alcohol concentration to know if you are impaired.
 Several other factors can come into play.
 Fatigue, stress or illness may amplify the effects of alcohol, drugs or medication.

 If a police officer has doubts regarding a person’s ability to drive, he or she can have the driver undergo a series of tests, known as physical coordination tests (balance, walking and other tests) or have the driver blow into a breathalyzer, for example.